comsec-group/cellift-artifacts/README.md

         /cellift-meta/cellift-ubenchmarks/fig/ubench_separate.png

 and can be retrieved with `docker cp`.
 The result should look like Figure 6 in the paper.
+Example:

+        docker cp b446538f950c:/cellift-meta/cellift-ubenchmarks/fig/ubench_separate.png .

 #### Instrument and synthesize the design files for reproducing Figure 7 (human time: several minutes at a time. computer time: many hours)